X Close

 Speaker Q

-Some manufacturers deliberately make the cone very heavy, shifting the fundamental resonance well below the musical range eg. 20Hz.
-Doping compound (tacky tar like substance) can be painted around the surround, damping the cone movement, reducing its Q at resonance.
-If this is overdone it can reduce speaker efficiency so it becomes virtually useless.
-There is a compromise between over damping the cone, to flatten its response, causing it to be inefficient and sound dead, or under-damping, allowing the cone to resonate (sounding alive) but will exaggerate the resonant note.
+Some manufacturers deliberately make the cone very heavy, shifting the fundamental resonance (Fs) well below the musical range, e.g. 20Hz.
+Doping compound (tacky tar like substance) can be painted around the surround, damping the cone movement and reducing its Q at resonance. & If this is overdone it can reduce speaker efficiency so it becomes virtually useless.
+There is a compromise between over damping the cone (to flatten its response, causing it to be inefficient and sound dead), or under-damping the cone, allowing it to resonate (sounding alive but exaggerating the resonant note).
 This choice is personal.
-A Q of 0.7 may be optimly flat but sound dead.
-Whereas, a Q of 1.4 tends to be optimal for musical enjoyment.
+A Q of 0.7 may be optimally flat but sound dead.
+Whereas a Q of 1.4 tends to be optimal for musical enjoyment.

 Speaker damping